SE-TINF22B6/DHBWhub/docs/SOFTWARE_REQUIREMENTS_SPECIFICATION.md

 - Storing sensitive data encrypted in the database such as hashed passwords.
 - Enforcing users to apply important security standards.

----

-### 4. Technical constraints
-> Specify any major constraints, assumptions or dependencies, e.g., any restrictions about which type of server to use, which type of open source license must be complied, etc.